thathoff/kirby-git-content/README.md

 ## Usage

-Just keep using the Panel as you are used to and watch the commits appear in your git repository!
+You can use this plugin to commit and push changes made via the Panel to your git repository.
+Either automatically by setting the `commit` option to `true` or manually by visiting the panel view and adding a commit.

 ## Installation